sinneeteoh/hangman592/README.md

 This file contains all the packages in the specified version needed to run this project.

 ## File structure
+milestone_2.py contains random method to generate random value from a list with specified values.

+milestone_3.py contains 2 functions: `ask_for_input` and `check_guess`.

 ## License information